User research

 Results as entry point versus onboarding-focused homepage

-Together with the NCBI Virus team, I explored two solutions to guide researchers more effectively.
+With the NCBI Virus team, I explored two ways to guide researchers:

 01

-Direct users to the search interface, prioritizing speed but risking confusion for new users.
+Results as homepage: Direct users straight to search — fast, but confusing for new users.

 02

-Add tutorials and clear paths, as research (15 interviews, 232 survey responses) showed new users needed orientation to understand platform tools.
+Onboarding-focused homepage: Add tutorials and clear paths, since research showed new users needed orientation.

-The team chose Option 2 to support both new and returning researchers, also moving the dashboard to a dedicated page for better tool integration.
-This balanced speed with clarity for urgent viral research.
+We chose option 2 to support both new and returning researchers, and moved the dashboard to its own page — balancing speed with clarity for urgent viral research.

 A prominent search function with taxonomic context, supported by onboarding hints throughout the user journey

-I redesigned the homepage to streamline genomic data access and introduced the following four solutions.
+I redesigned the homepage to streamline genomic data access and introduced the following solutions:

 01